karelvaculik/pyreball/docs/tables.md

 ## Captions

-All tables are numbered by default, which causes creation of `Table 1.` table caption above.
+All tables are numbered by default, which causes creation of `Table 1.` caption above.
 It is possible to provide custom caption text via `caption` parameter.
-To control whether `Table k.` prefix should be displayed, one can use `numbered` Boolean parameter.
+To control whether `Table k.` prefix should be displayed, `numbered` Boolean parameter can be set accordingly.

 {{ inline_source("docs/examples/table_captions.py") }}